glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 ## Chunk Basics

 You will notice from [Glacier 2 Modding Basics](./glacier2/modding_basics.md) that the game's data is split into "chunks" numbered chunk0 to chunk27.
-All chunks will have additional patch chunks (e.g., chunk0patch2).
+Also, all chunks will have additional patch chunks (e.g., chunk0patch2).
 Generally, these chunk files correspond to a location in the game and hold the content that is specific to that level.
+However, some chunk files contain assets used in most levels and will therefore always be loaded (e.g., chunk0).

-For example, looking at [Chunk Data](./glacier2/chunkdata.md) we can see that the content for the Paris level is located in “Chunk 27”.
-We can also see that Season 1 is "Chunk 21", and Legacy is "Chunk 8".
-Finally, we have "Chunk 1" (Base) and Chunk 0 (Dubai/Boot).
-When the game loads a level, it will only load the content needed for that specific level.
-In the case of Paris, the chunks would be accessed in the following order: chunk27 (Paris) -> chunk21 (Season 1) -> chunk8 (Legacy) -> chunk1 (Base) -> chunk0 (Boot).
+For example, if we look at [Chunk Data](./glacier2/chunkdata.md), we can see that the content for the Paris level is located in `chunk27`.
+We can also see that Season 1 is `chunk21`, and Legacy is `chunk8`.
+Finally, we have `chunk1` (Base) and `chunk0` (Dubai/Boot).
+When the game loads a level, it will only load the content needed for that specific level, but the chunks will also be accessed in a specific order.
+To visualize the relationship between chunks, we can use the [Hitman 3 Chunk Hierarchy flowchart](./assets/Chunk_Data_Diagram.svg) (which was created by Oakheart, based on an earlier chart by invalid).
+So, if we follow along with the flowchart (starting with chunk27), we can see that the chunks for Paris would be accessed in the following order:

-Another tool that can be used to visualize the relationship between chunks is the [Hitman 3 Chunk Hierarchy flowchart](https://i.imgur.com/gOhpfDS.png) (which was created by Oakheart, based off of an earlier chart by invalid).
-For example, we can see that chunk2 (Season 3) is accessed by all but one of the Hitman 3 levels, chunks 3 (Dartmoor) through 7 (Romania).
-In turn, chunk1 (Base) is accessed by chunk2, and finally, chunk0 (Dubai/Boot) is then accessed by chunk1.
-Note that while chunk0 can be accessed _from_ anywhere, it is a one-way street; lower-level chunks cannot access higher-level chunks.
+> chunk27 (Paris) -> chunk21 (Season 1) -> chunk8 (Legacy) -> chunk1 (Base) -> chunk0 (Boot).

+Note that the loading process for chunk files is a one-way street; lower-level chunks cannot access higher-level chunks.
 Therefore, while chunk1 can access chunk0, chunk0 can not access chunk1.
+Chunks can also only access lower-level chunks and not adjacent chunks.
+So, as we can see from the flowchart, chunk12 can not access chunk13, but it can access chunk9.

-Using these two resources, we can begin to get an idea of where to look for Silvio Caruso's TEMP/TBLU files.
+Using these resources, we can begin to get an idea of where to look for Silvio Caruso's TEMP/TBLU files.
 We can see that the assets for Sapienza are in chunk26, and since that's a Hitman 1 location, chunk8 (Legacy) and chunk21 (Season1) may also have what we're looking for.
 Finally, chunk0 (Boot) and chunk1 (Base) are definitely worth checking as well, as these are essentially "main" chunks.

 Another hint: most (if not all) outfit TEMP/TBLU files start with the string `outfit_` typically followed by the level's name/codename or character's name, and end with the string `.pc_entitytemplate`.
 While it is important to note that this will only be true for outfits we have the paths for, you are unlikely to run into issues as we do have the paths for almost all of them.